fawazadeniji123/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 3-new_owner is a script that changes the owner of the file hello to the user betty.

 file 4-empty is a script that creates an empty file called hello.

+file 5-execute is a script that adds execute permission to the owner of the file hello.